jakobzhao/geog458/readme.md

 **Labs:** You need to finish all five labs by the due days.
 In order to help you work on each lab, we will walk through most of the labs in class.

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and participating in critical discussions of those readings.

-You can also join the class slack (https://geog595win2020.slack.com) for virtual dicussions.
+**Final Collaborative Project:** During the quarter, you will work with your group members to work on a collaborative project.
+During the final week, you will present your final project in class.
+The requriement for the final project will be published soon.

-**Final Collaborative Project:** During the quarter, you will complete a larger writing project that engages with the seminar material and course themes, along with additional readings that you bring into conversation with the assigned course readings.
-You are aiming for 20-30 pages coalescing around ideas and readings from this quarter – you can take up and extend one of the themes from our weekly structure or develop a new one relevant to your own work and thinking.
-Writing projects is due no later than the end of **Week 11**.
+**Essay:** Each student will complete an essay that engages with the readings and the course themes, along with additional readings that you bring into conversation with the assigned course readings.
+You are aiming for 10 pages (double-spaced) coalescing around ideas and readings from this quarter.
+Writing projects is due no later than the end of **Week 10**.

 ## :two_men_holding_hands: Targeted Audience